ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/predicting-airline-delays-using-sparkr/tutorial.md

 It comes out to be 0.9023864.
 An R2 of 1 indicates that the regression line perfectly fits the data.

-## Step 6: Logistic Regression to predict Airline Delays
+## Step 6 : Logistic Regression to predict Airline Delay

 So far we have predicted the continuous variable by the above model.
 Now it is time to predict whether the flight will be delayed or not.
 It will be like a binary classification where we will bucket flights into delayed and ontime.
 But before ahead towards the development of the model, we have to some transformation to our dataset.
 The first transformation that we have to do is to convert the categorical variables into dummy variables.
 Five categorical variables are:
     1. Day of Week